jacobvarner/hoops-jacobvarner/_posts/2020-8-16-sec-in-the-nba-draft-1960s-overview.md

 ![1960 NBA Draft selections from current SEC schools][image1]

 The current SEC teams had eight players selected in the 1960 NBA Draft with Kentucky having half of the selections.
-Tennessee, Texas A&M, LSU, and Auburn each had a single player selected as well.
+Tennessee, Texas A&M, LSU, and Auburn each had a single-player selected as well.

 As the final SEC team remaining without an NBA Draft pick, Auburn finally had a player drafted when Henry Hart was selected by the New York Knicks with the 82nd overall pick.